danez13/danez13/README.md

 ## 👋 Hey, I am Daniel Hernandez
 I'm a computer science student who is passionate about many things including but not limited to AI, cybersecurity, learning, and community-building.
-As the **Vice-president and tech lead of Code Crunch Club**, I empower students to excel in technical interview preparation, Datascience/AI, and software development by fostering an inclusive and collaborative environment.
+As the **tech lead of Code Crunch Club**, I empower students to excel in technical interview preparation, Datascience/AI, and software development by fostering an inclusive and collaborative environment.
 Dive into my journey of coding, leadership, and community servic!

 ### 🚀 Fun fact:
 I like to listen to people.
 To learn from what they have to say, to learn from their mistakes, and to learn from their triumphs.